-Since 1935, The Wilderness Society has led the effort to permanently protect nearly 110 million acres of wilderness in 44 states.
+Since 1935, The Wilderness Society has led the effort to permanently protect 109 million acres of wilderness in 44 states.
 We have been at the forefront of nearly every major public lands victory.

 The Wilderness Society has a presence on Capitol Hill and in communities across the nation.
-We have regional offices in Alaska, California, Idaho, New Mexico, Utah, the Northeast, the Pacific Northwest, the Rockies and the Southeast U.S.
+We have regional offices in Alaska, Arizona, Colorado, California, Idaho, Maine, Montana, New Mexico, North Carolina, Washington and Wyoming.

-In our newsletter, annual report and magazine archive, you can find stories and news from our regional conservation and policy work.
+In our newsletter and annual report, you can find stories and news from our regional conservation and policy work.

 Renowned landscape photographer Ansel Adams was deeply involved with The Wilderness Society.
 Before his death in 1984, Adams selected 75 of his iconic images as a gift to us.
 Our national headquarters building in Washington, D.C., now houses our collection of original, signed Ansel Adams photographs.

-Learn about The Ansel Adams Award and The Robert Marshall Award and see past recepients.
+Learn about The Ansel Adams Award and The Robert Marshall Award and see past recipients.

 As a donor or supporter, you are critical to our mission.
 We share information about our activities and finances, so you can feel confident about your investment.